Ian Gerard: Career

-In October 2011, Gerard founded Syndicate-5, a lifestyle consultancy that claims to help align brands with consumers through their arts & entertainment interests.
-Clients have included Hyatt Hotels.
-In 2013, he co-founded the music & fashion program called "Sound Waves" program in Montauk.
-In 2016, Syndicate-5 with Gerard as lead producer helped launch the inaugural "Underground Lauderdale Fashion Weekend" working with Broward County's Tourism Board to feature three days of fashion including industry leaders Rachel Zoe, Nicole Miller and Susan Bartsch.
+In October 2011 Gerard founded Syndicate-5, a lifestyle consultancy that claimed to help align brands with consumers through their arts & entertainment interests.
+Clients included Cadillac who presented the music and fashion program called "Sound Waves" in Montauk and the IVY Innovator Awards.
+Additionally, they launched the inaugural "Underground Fashion Weekend" in partnership with their client, the Greater Fort Lauderdale Convention & Visitors Bureau's Office of Film, Music, and Entertainment, a three day fashion event including industry leaders Nicole Miller, Nina Garcia, and Susan Bartsch.

-In the fall of 2017, Gerard joined his client, IVY - The Social University, for whom he had consulted since its launch in the spring of 2013, becoming its Chief Partnership Officer overseeing partnerships, external communications, and its content division, IVY Media.
-Gerard secured partnerships with brands included The Macallan.
+In the fall of 2017, Gerard joined his client, IVY - The Social University, for whom he had consulted since its launch in the spring of 2013.
+He became its Chief Partnership Officer overseeing partnerships, external communications, and its content division, IVY Media.
+Gerard secured partnerships with brands including The Macallan.